 - In most situations, avoid playing on the black keys with your thumb.

 Learn to play piano without looking down on the keyboard

 Most people who study the piano will sooner or later learn how to read notes and play sheet music.
 The challenge of reading notes is often overestimated – the real challenge is to read and play simultaneously.
 To successfully read and play at the same time you can only for short times look at the keyboard.
 The more notes on the score, the less time for you to look down at the keyboard without losing the accurate tempo.

 This is something that takes much practice to achieve, but an important foundation is to position your hand correctly and use good fingering technique.
 By using all the fingers, you don’t have to change the position of your hand as often or make long “jumps” with the same finger.
 This is critical when playing with only short glances on the keyboard.

 The right practice

-In the picture below, you can see the notes of the C Major scale.
-Above the notes there are also numbers representing the fingers on the right hand.
+In the picture below, you can see the notes of the C Major Scale.
+Above the notes there are numbers representing the fingers on the right hand.

 For the most common scales you can find fingerings written out together with scale pictures on this site.
-In cases the fingerings are not written it out, it should not be a huge problem for you.
+In cases without fingerings written out, it should not be a huge problem for you.
 If you minimize the contact between the thumb and the black keys you will in most cases naturally find the right fingerings.